The 100th anniversary of the birth of composer Benjamin Britten is being marked this month.

-2013 marks the 60th anniversary of Her Majesty The Queen.
+2013 marks the 60th anniversary of the coronation of Her Majesty The Queen.
 St George’s will celebrate the anniversary in a number of ways.

 St George's House hosts an annual programme of consultations on topics of national and international importance.